incident-response7 min read15 May 2026

 • Suspend any third-party integrations that may have been the entry point

-• Alert your IT vendor or managed service provider immediately if you use one
+• Alert your IT provider immediately

-Step 2: Assemble Your Incident Team (Hours 4–12)
+Step 2: Assemble Your Team (Hours 4-12)

-Step 3: Investigate and Scope the Breach (Days 1–5)
+Step 3: Investigate and Scope (Days 1-5)

 Step 4: Assess Notifiability (Days 5-30)

-This is the critical decision point.
-A breach is notifiable under the PDPA if it:
+A breach is notifiable if it:

-1. Results in, or is likely to result in, significant harm to affected individuals, OR
+1. Results in or is likely to result in significant harm to affected individuals, OR

 2. Affects 500 or more individuals

-Biometric dataFingerprints, facial recognition data
+• Biometric data

 • Data was encrypted with strong, uncompromised keys